 The talented and unbeaten Demetrius Andrade (23-0, 16 KOs) is good to go against Jack Culcay (22-1, 11 KOs) on Nov.
-5th in Potsdam, Germany, after the two fighters have agreed to terms.
-RingTV reports that the fight will be for Cuclay's secondary junior middleweight title.
-Andrade's promoter Artie Pellulo has confirmed the news.
+5th in Potsdam, RingTV reports that the fight will be for Cuclay's secondary junior middleweight title.
+Andrade's promoter Artie Pellulo has confirmed the news., after the two fighters have agreed to terms.

 "The fight is 100% a go," Pelullo said in a phone interview.
 "The fight is 100% a go.
 The deal is done."